aenthill/aenthill.github.io/docs/04-hermes.md

 [...]

-# Required for Hermes to know which interpret to use when calling the Docker client binary.
+# Required for Hermes to know which interpreter to use when calling the Docker client binary.
 ENV SHELL "/bin/sh"

 # Installs Docker client.